> Peter Bellamy > Songs > My Boy Jack

 My Boy Jack

-Peter Bellamy sang My Boy Jack on his fourth album of songs set to Kipling's poems, Keep on Kipling, accompanying himself on concertina.
-This recording was also included on his anthology Wake the Vaulted Echoes.
+Peter Bellamy sang My Boy Jack in 1982 on his fourth album of songs set to Kipling’s poems, Keep on Kipling, accompanying himself on concertina.
+This recording was also included in 1999 on his anthology Wake the Vaulted Echoes.

 Debra Cowan sang My Boy Jack live at the Bacca Pipes Folk Club, Keighley, West Yorkshire, in November 2006.
 This recording was released in 2012 on her CD Among Friends.

 Lady Maisery sang My Boy Jack in 2011 on their CD Weave & Spin.
-They commented in their liner notes:
+They noted:

 This was originally a poem written by Rudyard Kipling in 1915 after his son went missing in action during the First World War.
 The tune we sing is based on the one composed by Peter Bellamy for his 1982 Keep on Kipling album.